 You should absolutely give your customers an incentive to buy your stuff today, but don't drop your prices to the point that you aren't making any money.
 These guys were marketing geniuses because they were selling a couple of dollars worth of product for $20.

 If you look in our store, you'll see inexpensive stuff on sale all the time.
 But many of those items are digital!
-We made them once, and now we're selling them over and over.
+We made them once, and now we're selling them repeatedly.
 Our costs are in advertising and hosting fees, not in the product itself.
 Even though something might be a low price, we still make money.

 But those low-end items don't pay the bills, it's the higher-end stuff like business consulting or referring people to the One Funnel Away Course at $100 a pop that helps out there.
 And by the way, if you take that course, you can refer others to it too to make your money back so you can essentially get a master course in marketing for free.

 I asked a professional photographer who is highly sought after once what made the most significant change for her business.

 “I used to think that I had to lower my rates to be competitive, that being inexpensive was why I was getting business.

 Then it hit me.